 Definitely happened in the Midsummer's Nightmare storyline (which caused that JLA incarnation to form in the first place): after foiling the Big Bad's plan, he explains he only did it to prepare humanity for a worse threat Mageddon that was still to come.

-In the JLA's battle with the invincible supervillain the General, Batman tries to use hypnosis to defeat the villain.
+In their battle with the invincible supervillain the General, Batman tries to use hypnosis to defeat the villain.
 He does a good job until Superman comes bursting through the wall.
 Batman even yelled at Supes for the screw-up.

 Sleepwalker has just about defeated the ax crazy Psyko and halted his rampage across New York.
 It's then that he sees a man who's possessed by a demon and uses his warp beams on the man to expel the demon, which provokes a watching Spectra to attack him.
 While Sleepwalker defends himself from Spectra, Psyko seizes the opportunity to escape and continue running amuck through New York.
 Fortunately, Spectra later fixes her mistake when she helps Sleepwalker bring Psyko to justice once and for all.